kdis-lab/G3P-kEMLC/README.md

-# GP-kEMLC: Genetic Programming algorithm to create Ensembles of Multi-Label Classifiers
+# G3P-kEMLC: A Grammar-Guided Genetic Programming algorithm to create Ensembles of Multi-Label Classifiers

 More information about this algorithm will be provided soon.